Ketoral Solution for injection

 - oxpentifylline, a medicine used to treat certain blood disorders.

-You must not be given Ketoral Injection for more than 5 days.
+You must not be given KETORAL for more than 5 days.

 - heartburn, indigestion, stomach ulcers or other stomach problems